MZ Generation

 In pursuit of a “meaning-out” (미닝아웃) lifestyle

-The MZ Generation consumers want to live a “meaning-out” lifestyle, where they express their values through consumption.
+The MZ Generation consumers are adopting a “meaning-out” (미닝아웃) lifestyle, where they express their values through consumption.
 They select brands and products that align with their values and express themselves on social media.
-As a result, their consumption standards change rapidly.

 Environmentalism is one of the main values that has been expressed through the “meaning-out” lifestyle.
-In a survey conducted by the Korea Chamber of Commerce and Industry (대한상공회의소), 64.5% of the 380 MZ gen respondents said they purchase products from companies that practice ESG (Environmental, Social, and Governance) even if it more expensive.
+In a 2022 survey conducted by the Korea Chamber of Commerce and Industry, almost two-thirds of 380 MZ Generation respondents said they purchase products from companies that practice ESG (Environmental, Social, and Governance) even if it is more expensive.

-Sometimes the MZ Generation may even refuse to buy from brands insensitive to the ESG and publicly speak out against them.
-In 2022, there was a boycott against the food giant SPC Group (SPC그룹) after their poor management of the death of one of their workers.
-What started as a protest by labor unionists led to the public deciding to not buy from the brands under SPC.
-Famous brands include Paris Baguette (파리 바게트), Baskin Robbins (배스킨 라빈스), and Dunkin’ (던킨).
+Sometimes, the MZ Generation may even participate in boycotts in South Korea.
+In 2022, there was a boycott against the food giant SPC Group after its poor management of the death of one of its workers.
+What started as a protest by labor unionists led to the public deciding not to buy from the brands under SPC.
+Famous brands include Paris Baguette, Baskin-Robbins, and Dunkin Donuts.

 The limitations of the term MZ Generation

-1. They are known for being digital natives.
+• They are known for being digital natives.
 They are familiar with the new technologies compared to previous generations.
-They are more likely to use them on a daily basis for daily tasks and activities.
+Therefore, they are more likely to use them during the entire consumption journey, doing extensive research before purchase and sharing their purchased products on social media.

-2. They are more largely self-aware.
-They are willing to invest into developing themselves and expressing themselves through consumption.
+• They are more self-aware.
+They are willing to invest in developing themselves and expressing themselves through consumption.
+This is reflected through the “omnivore consumption” and “meaning-out” lifestyle.

-4. Although the term MZ Generation is useful in understanding consumers in South Korea, it should not be the only standard.
-There term still faces a lot of criticism, including not being supported by scientific studies.
+• Although the term MZ Generation is useful in understanding consumers in South Korea, it should not be the only standard.
+The term still faces a lot of criticism, including not being supported by scientific studies.

 Related articles